-In year one, essential modules will explore programming, database systems and computer systems.
-You will look at Java, Linux, databases, artificial intelligence, networking and computer graphics.
-During year two, you will be introduced to subjects specific to your course, including artificial intelligence, data mining, data structures, networking and design patterns
+In year one, you'll explore essential modules in programming, databases and computer systems.
+You'll look at Java, Linux, databases, artificial intelligence, networking and computer graphics.
+As you progress to year two, you'll build knowledge in artificial intelligence, data mining, data structures, networking and design patterns.

-Your final year requires you to complete a range of compulsory modules specific to software and computer graphics, with optional modules in development, virtual reality and information security.
-You will also complete an individual project that will demonstrate your understanding of computer science.
+In your final year, you'll complete further modules specific to software and computer graphics, with optional modules in development, virtual reality and information security.
+You'll also complete an individual project that will demonstrate your understanding of computer science.

 This module will share fundamental knowledge of database management systems, their design, implementation and applications.
 It will develop your knowledge and understanding of the underlying principles of relational database management system, and how to implement and maintain an efficient database system.